 (including how to use safer sex supplies correctly)

 Note: We also offer a modified version of this program for Orientation audiences of incoming or first-year students, and our new Sex in the Dark program, a lights-off event where students stay anonymous while getting answers to their deepest, darkest sex questions!

 - We know that one size does not fit all.
 We tailor each program for each campus, based on an in-depth questionnaire and conversations with organizers about their goals and the campus culture.

 - We're inclusive.
-All of our programs are inclusive of students of all sexual orientations (we teach programs specifically on LGBTQ issues, too).
+All of our programs are inclusive of students of all sexual orientations and gender identities (we teach programs specifically on LGBTQ issues, too).
 We design our programs to

 - We're honest and knowledgeable.
 All our presenters have backgrounds in the field of human sexuality.
 Our collective experience counseling sexual assault survivors, training peer educators, running support groups, answering hotline calls, counseling clients at risk for HIV, facilitating coming out groups for LGBTQ people, and answering thousands of student sex questions means that what we teach is based on real-world situations.

 - We're lively, interactive, and creative.
 You'll never see our speakers behind a podium, but you can expect props, funny projected images, and interactive activities in all our programs.